Rain later, good.

 Final and complete final and ample cloudy branches cloudy and auspicious trusty and bright accomplished virtue profound equality profound nobility

-We later learnt that the Chinese authorities spent months trying to decipher this cryptic message to a foreigner, convinced it was some counter-revolutionary code.
+We later learned that the Chinese authorities spent months trying to decipher this cryptic message to a foreigner, convinced it was some counter-revolutionary code.

-The UK tour was great, though, and Tian Qing is now an eminent leader and cultural pundit.
+The UK tour was great, though, and Tian Qing soon went on to become a distinguished leader and cultural pundit.
 So that’s all right then.